 - The third exercise is the most common routine followed.
 It is called Rear delt flys.
 For the initial position, you need to sit on a bench with knees at 90 degrees.
 Holding a dumbbell with each of your hands, hinge forward until your stomach is slightly on your thighs.
 While exhaling, do a reverse fly raising your arms to the sides with dumbbells.
 The wrists need to be rotated towards the ceiling when they reach the shoulder height.
 The elbows can bend a little.
 You can twist the wrist to the floor again which takes a moment and then release from the position by inhaling and bringing the arms down to the initial position.

 - For the next exercise, you need to lean against a wall touching your head back and butt on the wall.
 You can bend your knees a bit and raise the arms above your head palms facing away from the wall.
-From this position, you need to squeeze your back muscles while bringing the arms to shoulder, keeping elbows palms and wrist touching the arm.
+From this position, you need to squeeze your back muscles while bringing the arms to shoulder, keeping elbows palms and wrists touching the arm.
 The chest should be open with your back tall and straight.
 This contracts your muscles nicely, giving the stretch required.
 As it involves the wall for doing this exercise, it is called scapular wall slides.

 Flexible rhomboids with easy stretches:

 For increasing the flexibility in the tightened rhomboid muscles and strengthening them, simple stretches help you to gain the posture and strength back.
 Below are some of the stretches that you can try for flexible rhomboids.

 - For the first stretch, you need to pull your arms towards the front and clasp your hands one on another.
 You need to keep standing with legs hip-width apart.
 Pull the arms as far as you can until the shoulder blades are stretched away from each other.
 While doing this, bend your head forward.
 Hold this stretch for few seconds while breathing deeply.
 You need to switch the hands clasping.
 This stretches your lower neck and upper back properly.